RaymondHLIU/RaymondHLIU.github.io/_pages/students.md

 ---

-Interns at Baidu Research (Worked with me for at least six months)
+Research Assistants and Interns (Worked with me for at least six months)
 ---
 * **Can Chen**, Ph.D. student at McGill University.
 * **Jindong Han**, Master student at Beijing University of Posts and Telecommunications -> Ph.D. student at HKUST.